IS2AI/city-sustainability-indexes/README.md

-# City Sustainability Indexes Prediction
+# AI for Cities: An Innovative AI Tool for Measuring City Sustainability using Satellite Data

 This repository contains codes and data for performing city classification prediction tasks.